rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.md

 **Cons**

-- currently less polished and less powerful than PyCharm
+- configuring VSCode for python development can have a moderate learning curve for newcomers
-- can require some tinkering to get features working
+- many features, like context-aware intellisense and type-inference, are simply more polished and powerful in PyCharm

 <div class="alert alert-info">